dani-upf/IRWA-2022-u171404-u172940-u173482/Part4/README.md

 Last part of the project.
 You will find the report and the .py files of the web_app.
-We only modified algorithms.py and if you replace it in your skeleton code everything should work.
-The files were to heavy for uploading all of them.
+We only modified algorithms.py so if you replace the code in your skeleton everything should work.
+The files were to heavy and we could not upload all of them.